opensearch-project/documentation-website/_dashboards/management/multi-data-sources.md

 ### Upload saved objects to a dashboard from connected data sources

 To upload saved objects from connected data sources to a dashboard with multiple data sources, export them as an NDJSON file from the data source's **Saved object management** page.
 Then upload the file to the dashboard's **Saved object management** page.
-This method can make it easier to transfer saved objects between dashboards.
+This method can simplify the transfer of saved objects between dashboards.
 The following 20-second video shows this feature in action.

 <img src="{{site.url}}{{site.baseurl}}/images/dashboards/import_saved_objects_with_file_upload.gif" alt="Multiple data sources in Saved object management">{: .img-fluid}

-### Import saved objects from a connected data source
+#### Import saved objects from a connected data source

 Follow these steps to import saved objects from a connected data source: